anmarjarjees/men-starter-kit/README.md

 # Project Files Sequence:
+Please follow the following order when reading the code:
 ### File1: dbconnect.js - MongoDB Connection File
 This file is primarily responsible for establishing the connection to the MongoDB database using Mongoose.